Arnav9923386924/DL_assignment/README.md

 # DL_assignment
-This  repository would be containing all the DL assignments
+This  repository contains all the DL assignments